wolgwang1729/Vulcan-16/Software/readme.md

   - `JackCompiler.py`: Compiles Jack code with identifier support.
   - `JackTokenizerIdentifier.py`: Tokenizes Jack code with advanced features.
 - **Outcome**: Enables more sophisticated programming in Jack.

+### Note:
+While Vulcan-16 aims to be a self-contained computer system, the software tools (VM translator, compiler) are written in Python, this might seem counter inuitive as we are building the Vulcan-16 from scratch.
+This is a deliberate choice, mirroring the historical development of compilers.
+Just as early compilers were often hand-written or built using simpler languages, Python serves as our initial tool to create the software infrastructure for Vulcan-16.
+This allows for more efficient development and testing.
+Ultimately, these tools could theoretically be rewritten in Jack and run on Vulcan-16 itself.